-• ALL teaching staff and support staff are involved in the analysis of data and identification of pupils

-- ALL staff are aware of who pupil premium and vulnerable children are - ALL pupil premium children benefit from the funding, not just those who are underperforming - Underachievement at all levels is targeted (not just lower attaining pupils)

-• Children's individual needs are considered carefully so that we provide support for those children who could be doing "even better if....."
+- ALL teaching staff and support staff are involved in the analysis of data and identification of pupils - ALL staff are aware of who pupil premium and vulnerable children are - ALL pupil premium children benefit from the funding, not just those who are underperforming - Underachievement at all levels is targeted (not just lower attaining pupils) - Children's individual needs are considered carefully so that we provide support for those children who could be doing "even better if...."
+This will include recognising the need for cultural capital.